davidbl/acadhelper/README.txt

 == REQUIREMENTS:

 AutoCAD, Version 2009 or greater
-IronRuby 0.9.0
-RubyAcad.dll compiled against your version of AutoCAD
+IronRuby 0.9.0  (hasn't been fully tested with 0.9.2 yet) RubyAcad.dll compiled against your version of AutoCAD
     Download the current source from github http://github.com/davidbl/IronRuby-Autocad-Helper) (see the README there for information about loading Ruby files into AutoCAD

 == INSTALL:

+cd {to your clone dir}
 irake gem
+cd pkg
-igem install acadhelper
+igem install acadhelper-0.5.0.gem

 == LICENSE: